“Great things are done when men and mountains meet; This is not done by jostling in the street.”

 Pehli Ziyarat to Summit ( 0.61 Kilometers ) ( 1 hour on foot )

 From Pehli Ziyarat starts the final push to the summit against a steep slope, and it was snow covered even on July 1st.
 In winters and until June, it is completely snow packed.
-Reaching the summit opens up an awe striking view of the neighboring snow covered mountains.
+Reaching the summit opens up an awe striking view of the neighbouring snow covered mountains.
 You can see the Makra Peak in the distance that we had climbed previous year.
+I summitted on July 1st, 2017.

 The summit is at 4080 meters.